kufern/mpv-listenbrainz-windows/README.md

 # mpv-listenbrainz-windows
 A Windows script to submit mpv listens to ListenBrainz

-**FULL DISCLOSURE:** I have used an LLM to help make this script.
-If you are not okay with using LLM-written code, feel free to ignore this and carry on.
+**FULL DISCLOSURE:** I used ChatGPT to help make this script.
+If you are not okay with using clanker-written code, feel free to ignore this and carry on.
 I will probably go back and fix this up when I get better at this.

 This script was originally made by Alexandre Rousseau (madeindjs) [[link](https://gist.github.com/madeindjs/f33225cf4d8fdc9f61e0fe3ebe2dcce7)].
 I have retooled it in order to make it work on Windows